GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_examples.md

 This map displays the flooding risk using a raster image.
 The raster data was calculated using several factors, including the precipitation intensity, the maximum duration of precipitation, the height of the nearest drainage, the flow direction and river network, the topographic humidity, a digital elevation model, and the ground cover.

 - The raster data is displayed using a diverging colour ramp.
-(Here you can see how to assign a colour ramp)
+(Here you can see how to assign a colour ramp).
 - The surrounding administrative districts have been overlayed with a transparent grey.
 - The river network has been added in blue.
 - The main roads as well have been added in black.